Operation Storm-333: Soviet forces

-Storm-333 was part of a bigger operation, Baikal-79, aimed at taking control over approximately 20 key strongholds in and around Kabul, which included major military headquarters, communication centers and jails.
+Storm-333 was part of a bigger operation, Operation Baikal-79, aimed at taking control over approximately 20 key strongholds in and around Kabul, which included major military headquarters, communication centers and jails.

-The core of Storm-333 assault team included 25 men from the Гром (Grom – "Thunder") unit of Alpha Group, and 30 operators from a special KGB group Зенит (Zenit – "Zenith"), later known as Vympel and Гром (Grom - "Thunder").
+The core of Storm-333 assault team included 25 men from the Grom (Гром – "Thunder") unit of Alpha Group, and 30 operators from a special KGB group Zenit (Зенит – "Zenith"), later known as Vympel.
 There were also 87 troops of a company of the 345th Independent Guards Airborne Regiment.
 520 men from the 154th Separate Spetsnaz Detachment of the USSR Ministry of Defence known as the "Muslim Battalion" because it consisted exclusively of soldiers from the southern republics of the USSR.
 This motorized rifle battalion had been formed in the USSR earlier in 1979 at the specific request of the Afghan leader to guard his residence as he could not rely on Afghan troops.
 These support troops were not issued armor or helmets, but one of them recalls that a magazine tucked inside his clothes protected him from an SMG bullet.

 The teams were assisted by Sayed Mohammad Gulabzoy in leading it to Tajbeg Palace.